evgeny-panasyuk/stack_unwinding/README.md

 stack_unwinding
 ===============

-The stack_unwinding is a small header only C++ library which supplies primitive(class unwinding_indicator) to determining when object destructor is called due to stack-unwinding or due to normal scope leaving.
+The stack_unwinding is a small header-only C++ library which supplies primitive(class unwinding_indicator) to determining when object destructor is called due to stack-unwinding or due to normal scope leaving.

 Throwing Destructors which are not Terminators
 ==============================================